-Unless agreed otherwise between the employer and employee, an employee may apply to their employer to change the period of parental leave on one occasion.
+Unless agreed otherwise between the employer and practitioner, a practitioner may apply to their employer to change the period of parental leave on one occasion.
 Any such change shall be notified at least four weeks prior to the commencement of the changed arrangements.